captechconsulting/Go-API-Postgres-Tech-Challenge/docs/2-REST-API-Walkthrough.md

 Before beginning to look through the project structure, ensure that you first understand the basics of Go project structuring.
 As a good starting place, check out [Organizing a Go Module](https://go.dev/doc/modules/layout) from the Go team, or check out [this Markdown file](https://gist.github.com/ayoubzulfiqar/9f1a34049332711fddd4d4b2bfd46096) with a common structure.
 It is important to note, that one size does not fit all Go projects.
 It may make more sense to vary from these common structures, depending on the work you are doing.

 The `cmd/` folder contains the entrypoint(s) for the application.
-For this Tech Challenge, we will only need one entrypoint into the application, `http`.
-However, as an extension, you could implement more entrypoints.
+For this Tech Challenge, we will only need one entrypoint into the application, `api`.

-The `cmd/http` folder contains the entrypoint code specific to setting up a webserver for our application.
-This includes the handler functions for the various endpoints.
+The `cmd/api` folder contains the entrypoint code specific to setting up a webserver for our application.
+This code should be very minimal and is primarily focused on initializing dependencies for our application then starting the application.

 The `internal/` folder contains internal packages that comprise the bulk of the application logic for the challenge:
-- The `config` package contains utilities for configuring the database
+- `config` contains our application configuration
-- The `database` package contains logic for connecting to and hydrating the database, interacting with the database, and models for the various entities we will be working with
+- `database` contains logic for connecting to the database
+- `handlers` contains our http handlers which are the functions that execute when a request is sent to the application
+- `models` contains domain models for the application
+- `routes` contains our route definitions which map a URL to a handler
-- The `service` package is responsible for the main application logic that will be called by the handlers, and will utilize the `database` package
+- `services` contains our service layer which is responsible for our application logic

 The `Makefile` contains various `make` commands that will be helpful throughout the project.
 We will reference these as they are needed.
 Feel free to look through the `Makefile` to get an idea for what's there or add your own make targets.